discordjs/guide/guide/popular-topics/permissions.md

 ### Adding overwrites

-To add a permission overwrite for a role or user you access the channel object and use the `.overwritePermissions()` method.
-The first parameter is the target of the overwrite, either a Role or User object or their respective resolvable, the second is a PermissionOverwriteOptions object.
+To add a permission overwrite for a role or member you access the channel object and use the `.overwritePermissions()` method.
+The first parameter is the target of the overwrite, either a Role or GuildMember object or its respective resolvable, the second is a PermissionOverwriteOptions object.

 Let's add an overwrite to lock everyone out of the channel.
 The guild ID doubles as the role id for the default role @everyone as demonstrated below: